glasnt/talks/2020_04_PyCon_Talk.podium/slides.md

 # static options:

 ## cloud storage
-### for static and media
+### `django-storages`

 ???

 out of all the tech I've discussed so far, cloud storage is the oldest and most solid

 AWS S3 launched in 2006.
-That's 13 years ago.
+That's 14 years ago.

 storing media objects is a foundational service provided by any cloud provider.

-and it's totally okay to use

-the scariest thing when I first came across s3 was the fact that I had to use a global bucket name.
-Like, a name that had never been used before but that's okay

-the way this works means that the name must be unique for every reference

-use this foundational service of the current internet age

-and make sure that when you name your bucket it's not just your app's name or your internet name because once you use that name it's gone forever and you'll probably want to change your naming scheme at once point so if it's your first one just make sure it's not a super cool name.

-ENDTODO
+and many of them are supported by the django-storages package, which allows you to seemlessly use a cloud storage provider with your django application.

+Like databases, object storage is one of those foundational infrastructure services shared by many languages and frameworks, so robust generic solutions already exist.
+Leverage these where you can.

 ---